Key Takeaways

 The indirect costs are larger and harder to see.

 Every initiative that got delayed because IT's estimate came back longer than expected.
 Every feature that took a quarter when it should have taken a sprint.
 Every time your product or data teams asked for something that couldn't be surfaced cleanly because the system had no API and no documentation.
-These are real costs.
-They just don't appear as line items.

 The hardest to measure is the work that never got proposed.
 The AI initiative that never made it to a business case because everyone knew the data wasn't accessible.
 The integration that would've opened a new revenue stream but was scoped out because the existing system couldn't support it.
 Not a counterfactual.
 A cost.
 It just takes discipline to track.

-Why AI Has Changed the Calculus
+How AI Changed the Equation

 For most of the last decade, the cost of legacy debt could be absorbed.
 It slowed things down, but not badly enough to threaten anything strategic.

 AI has changed that.
-Every significant AI initiative your business wants to run, from demand forecasting to predictive maintenance to automated compliance, depends on clean, accessible, real-time data.
+Every significant AI initiative your business wants to run — from demand forecasting to predictive maintenance to automated compliance — depends on clean, accessible, real-time data.

 Legacy systems weren't built to provide that.
 Data is locked in proprietary formats, there are no APIs, and batch exports are the only route out.
 That's not fast enough for the use cases that matter.